RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Application-Command-Stuff/Get Guild Application Commands.md

 Getting Guild Application Commands {#getguildcommands}
 =============
-- Execute the `DiscordCoreAPI::ApplicationCommands::getGuildApplicationCommandsAsync()` function, while passing in an argument of type `DiscordCoreAPI::GetGuildApplicationCommandsData`, with a return value of type `auto` or `std::vector<DiscordCoreAPI::ApplicationCommand>`.
+- Execute the `DiscordCoreAPI::ApplicationCommands::getGuildApplicationCommandsAsync()` function, while passing in an argument of type `DiscordCoreAPI::GetGuildApplicationCommandsData`, with a return value of type `auto` or `Vector<DiscordCoreAPI::ApplicationCommand>`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp